 - Certain faith-based organizations

-Note that the relief program is not available to larger organizations that are required to file the Form 990 or the Form 990-PF.
+Note that the relief program is not available to larger organizations that are required to file Form 990 or Form 990-PF.

 The IRS will keep today’s list of at-risk organizations on its website until Oct.
 15, 2010.
 Organizations that have not filed the required information returns by that date will have their tax-exempt status revoked, and the IRS will publish a list of these revoked organizations in early 2011.
 Contributions from donors who contribute to at-risk organizations will qualify for the charitable contribution deduction until the final revocation list is published.